Skip to main content

 Picture this: you’re a project manager tasked with delivering training to government officials in the next six months, but you have limited insight into the project resource management process—that is, how the human resources and materials required to deliver the project are estimated, allocated, and managed.
 Where do you begin?

 Well, for starters, you’ll need to estimate how many humans it takes to prepare and deliver training content.
 Also, not just any humans will do—you may need people with expertise in the subject matter and/or teaching experience.
 Once you find the right people, you are responsible for making sure they produce high-quality work, even though you may not be their boss.
+To efficiently manage all of this, resource management software will be essential.
+These tools can help you allocate the right people to the right tasks, monitor their workload, and ensure that high-quality work is delivered on time.

 I worked in strategy consulting for 13 years.
 Not only was I required to record how I spent my time in 15-minute increments every day, I was also responsible for planning, estimating, developing, and managing other project resources.
 Let’s just say I had to get really good at forecasting the future while effectively acquiring, managing, and developing teams in the present.